 Does Employers’ Liability Insurance Cover Contractors?

-Contractors can be employed in different ways and it’s necessary to establish the employment status of the contractor to determine whether or not they will be covered by employers’ liability insurance.
+Contractors can be employed in different ways.
+You'll need to establish the employment status of the contractor to determine whether or not they will be covered by employers’ liability insurance.

-Contractors who are self-employed are unlikely to be covered under the employers’ liability insurance that is held by their client.
+Contractors who are self-employed are unlikely to be covered under their client's employers’ liability insurance.
 However, contractors who are recognised as employees of an organisation will be covered by that organisation’s employers’ liability insurance.

-Employers have a duty of care to their employees, meaning that employees should be protected from substances in the workplace which can cause diseases and from becoming injured while at work.
-If an employer breaches this duty of care and this results in an employee suffering harm, then the affected employee can make a work accident claim against their employer for compensation.
+Employers have a duty of care to their employees, meaning that employees should be protected from harm in the workplace.
+This involves protecting employees from substances which can cause diseases and from hazards which could injure them while at work.
+If an employer breaches this duty of care and this results in an employee suffering harm, then the affected employee could make a work accident claim against their employer for compensation.
 This type of claim is known as an employers’ liability claim.

 Under the Employers’ Liability (Compulsory Insurance) Act, all employers are legally required to have employers’ liability insurance.
 This insurance covers the cost of claims brought by employees who have suffered illness or injury as a result of the employer breaching their duty of care.
 Businesses employing one or more people are legally obliged to have employers’ liability insurance in place.